gpestana/notes/talks/everyone_is_naked/README.md

 will use concepts that often overlap and mean different things depending on the context.
 We define a distributed system as a system of entities that collaborate to achieve a common goal.
-In a distributed system, there can be a set of central authority which orchestrates the network.
+In a distributed system, there can be a set of central authorities which orchestrate the network.
 A decentralized network is a subset of distributed systems where there is no centralized entity that controls the behavior of the network or maintains a global state.
 A P2P system is a system where connected peers behave as both clients and servers by consuming and providing resources to the network.
-Each network peer implements a set of protocols that enable peers to collaborate with each other.
+Each network peer implements a set of protocols that enables peers to collaborate with each other.
 Notice how P2P, decentralized and distributed systems overlap at the edges.
 In this talk, we will be focusing especially on P2P and decentralized systems.